Learn About Requirements for Medicaid in Louisiana

 What are the income requirements for Medicaid in Louisiana?

 To qualify for Louisiana Medicaid, applicants must have a household income that is below a certain amount, depending on how many members are in the household.
 Before the Affordable Care Act (ACA) Medicaid eligibility expansion was passed, applicants had to meet a qualifying condition, such as having a disability or claiming dependents.
 Now that Medicaid eligibility guidelines have expanded in Louisiana, candidates can qualify for Medicaid based solely on their income level.
 To qualify for Medicaid benefits, an adult between 19 and 64 years of age who does not have any dependents must demonstrate an income that is below 138 percent of the federal poverty level (FPL).
 However, this LA Medicaid income requirement percentage changes for other Medicaid programs, including those designed for families and pregnant women.
 A higher income maximum makes these programs easier for more applicants to access.
-To learn more about specific Medicaid income requirements, download our comprehensive guide today.
+To learn more about Medicaid income requirements, download our free guide today.

 What are the Medicaid application guidelines?